MeltwaterArchive/datasift-ruby/README.md

 The official Ruby library for accessing the DataSift API.
 See http://datasift.net for full details and to sign up for an account.

-The examples and tests use the username and API key in config.yml.
+The examples use the username and API key in config.yml unless otherwise noted.

 Install Instructions
 --------------------